rubenrincon/dbximgdemo/README.md

     npm install express-sessions express-session redis --save

-You need to add a configuration item for the database in the config file
+You need to add a sessionID secret in the config file (This is the secret used to sign the session ID cookie).
+Pick your own.

 **config.js**